Lavington

 Residential development activity is lower than average in Lavington according to AreaSearch's national comparison of local real estate markets

-According to AreaSearch's latest quarterly estimate, Lavington is expected to grow by 1,717 residents through to 2041.
-Building activity is keeping pace with growth projections.
+According to AreaSearch's latest quarterly estimate, Lavington is expected to grow by 1,684 residents through to 2041.
+Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development